Magic distances in twisted bilayer graphene: Results

-Among the different $\gamma$ classes in $\mathcal{O}_{\msc{bm}}$, we can identify a specific equivalent class, denoted $\gaM$, for which a representative element is just one of the above outlined MA Hamiltonians, for example the one set by $\omega{=}\wM$ and $\theta{=}\thM$.
-Accordingly, all the Hamiltonians in $[\mathcal{H}]_{\gaM}$ present an equal number of energy bands with vanishing group velocity at the Fermi level.
+Among the various $\gamma$ classes in $\mathcal{O}_{\msc{bm}}$, we can identify a distinct equivalence class, denoted by ${\gamma}{=}\gaM$, whose representative element corresponds to one of the previously described MA Hamiltonians, such as the one characterized by $\omega{=}\wM$ and $\theta{=}\thM$.
+Consequently, all Hamiltonians within $[\mathcal{H}]_{{\gaM}}$ exhibit the same number of energy bands with vanishing group velocity at the Fermi level.
+We recall that the interlayer coupling decreases as the interlayer distance $d$ increases.
+This observation motivates the assumption of a bijective function $F(d)$ that relates the hopping energy to the interlayer distance:

-At this point, we use the fact that the interlayer hopping energy $\omega$ depends on the interlayer distance $d$~\cite{PhysRevB.81.245412, PhysRevB.86.125413}.
-We may then assume that a bijective function $F$ of $d$ exist, being such that